 We have no record of you as a customer or of the incident you have mentioned in your review.
 You may be confusing our business with another one.
 If so, please remove this review, or contact us if you would like to discuss this further.

 Following is a video on this subject.
 Go directly to the 1:49 minute mark to get past the self promotion.

-How To Respond To The Positive Reviews.
+How To Respond To The Positive Google Reviews For Local Businesses

 Responding to positive reviews is a simple process.
 I would suggest the following.